danmaq/danmaq.article/posts/blog/1986/06/13-dad.en.md

   - analog
 ---

 I wrote this on my father's day.
-At that time I was addicted to the third attribute.
+At that time I was addicted to the third eyes.

-Aside from it, this is _the oldest illustration I drew in the existence_ .
+Aside from it, this is _the oldest illustration I drew_.